Four-goal hero Careca on song in annihilation of Venezuela

 Second Brazil substitution

 Still without a second half goal, something which was almost beginning to resemble a miracle by this point, Lazaroni makes his final throw of the dice as he unleashes attacking player Tita, his second and final substitute, taking Valdo off.
 The latter had gone into a somewhat more defensive role with Alemão on, though a holding midfielder was hardly demanded of the hosts on this occasion, and so it did make sense in replacing Valdo with Tita.
 The latter, who had done well in two recent seasons in Europe, with Bayer Leverkusen and Pescara respectively, was now in his home city.
 However, the Carioca, who had begun his career at Flamengo, was now a Vasco da Gama player, where he was a team mate of Bebeto’s.
 Like was the case with Alemão, this was also Tita’s first appearance of the qualification.
+Tita had recovered following a nasty head injury which he’d picked up in the previous month’s Japan friendly.

 After their latest substitution, the appearance of the Brazilian midfield three has altered somewhat.
 While Valdo had slotted into the central among the three roles in the wake of Dunga’s departure, it would now appear that Alemão had taken over in the middle, working just behind the other two, with both Silas (right) and Tita in predominantly attacking roles.
 The home side now had a forward arsenal of some potential, though for all their dominance and opportunities created, they had still not been able to breach Baena since the start of the period.